WINZ (AM): History

 The station was originally a 3-tower directional day with 46,000 watts to protect the FCC monitoring station just to the north.
 Gannett management was successful in having the FCC monitoring stations moved to Vero Beach, which opened up the station for increased power.
 Later that year WINZ applied for and received the ability to broadcast during day with 50,000 watts non-directional.
 During nighttime hours (sunset to sunrise) the WINZ directional skywave pattern must not interfere with stations in Canada and Mexico.
 Those countries have Class A Clear Channel rights to the 940 kHz frequency.
 Those stations are XEQ in Mexico City, and a station in Montreal, CFNV.

 On February 17, 1981, the Federal Communications Commission (FCC) granted WINZ special temporary authority to transmit with 25,000 watts at night instead of the 10,000 watts for which it is licensed.
 A station in Cuba causes interference and consequently a loss of service in some areas of WINZ's listening area.
 This authority has been renewed regularly since then.

 From the late 1950s and into the early 1960s, WINZ went head-to-head with top 40 WQAM at night, featuring Bob Green, from 7 pm to 11 pm.
 When Green left the station, he was replaced by "Cousin Brucie" Bruce Morrow.
 Morrow left the station to begin a legendary career at WABC, in New York City.
-He is now with SiriusXM.
+He later went on to SiriusXM and is now back at WABC.
 By coincidence, both WINZ and WQAM are sports radio stations today.

-WINZ was an all-news radio station from June 18, 1975 until July 12, 2004, when WINZ became a progressive talk radio station.
+WINZ was an all-news radio station from June 18, 1975, until July 12, 2004, when WINZ became a progressive talk radio station.
 Former talk-hosts included Al Franken, Randi Rhodes, Mike Malloy, Stephanie Miller, Lionel, Neil Rogers, Thom Hartmann and Don Imus.
-Traffic reporters for WINZ were South Florida's traffic reporting veterans Trish Anderson in the 1980s, and George Sheldon from 1988–1997, then again from 2003–2006.
+Traffic reporters for WINZ were South Florida's traffic reporting veterans Trish Anderson in the 1980s, and George Sheldon from 1988 to 1997, then again from 2003 to 2006.
 Frank Mottek worked as an anchor and reporter for WINZ from 1981 to 1992, before joining CBS station KNX Los Angeles in 1992.
 From 1985 to 1991, he broadcast the live descriptions of all space shuttle launches for the CBS Radio Network which aired on WINZ.
 Before the station adopted progressive talk as its format, it was 940 Fox Sports Radio, a sports radio station that competed with WQAM and WAXY.
 On April 3, 2009, the format shifted back to sports as "The Sports Animal".
 The station's slogan today is "Miami's Sports Station".